-The 2019-20 season is the first for Faragi Phillips as an assistant coach at Vanderbilt.
-Phillips came to Vanderbilt after serving as the head coach at Memphis’ Whitehaven High School for four seasons.
+The 2020-21 season is the second for Faragi Phillips as an assistant coach at Vanderbilt.
+Phillips came to West End after serving as the head coach at Memphis’ Whitehaven High School for four seasons.

-Phillips oversees individual skill development and assist with scouting opponents, practice planning, player behavior, recruiting and academics.
+Phillips oversees individual skill development and assists with scouting opponents, practice planning, player behavior, recruiting and academics.

 Phillips has earned the reputation as a fierce competitor, whose teams have always displayed discipline, toughness and a great defensive prowess.

-Prior to his stint with Whitehaven, Phillips spent four years at Memphis’ Mitchell High School (2011-15), leading the tigers to four straight TSSAA State Tournament appearances and back-to-back state championships during the 2014 and 2015 seasons.
+Prior to his stint with Whitehaven, Phillips spent four years at Memphis’ Mitchell High School (2011-15), leading the Tigers to four straight state tournament appearances and back-to-back state championships in 2014 and 2015.
 Mitchell had only won seven games over a two-year span prior Phillips’ arrival.
 Phillips compiled a 108-29 record over a four-year span, while also winning four consecutive sectional championships, four straight regional championships, and three city/county championships.

 During his time at Whitehaven (2015-2019), Phillips turned the Tigers into a perennial powerhouse.
 In each of Phillips’ four seasons as head coach, the Tigers won 20 games or more.
-In 2018 and 2019, Phillips led Whitehaven to back-to-back state tournament appearances, finishing as the state runner-up in 2017 and a quarterfinalist in 2018.
+In 2018 and 2019, Phillips led Whitehaven to back-to-back state tournament appearances, finishing as the state runner-up and a quarterfinalist.
 In 2017, Phillips’ team defeated nationally-ranked Huntington Prep in the ARC Hoopfest Classic, and a year later in 2018, defeated Chicago’s Whitney Young.
 Phillips compiled a 91-30 record as the head coach of Whitehaven.

-Phillips played collegiately at Mississippi Valley State State from 1995-99, leading the team to the 1996 NCAA Tournament where they faced the Allen Iverson-led Georgetown.
-A SWAC first team all-conference performer, Phillips averaged 12.6 points in his four-year career and 20.9 points as a senior.
+Phillips played collegiately at Mississippi Valley State from 1995-99, leading the team to the 1996 NCAA Tournament where they faced the Allen Iverson-led Georgetown Hoyas.
+A SWAC first-team all-conference performer, Phillips averaged 12.6 points in his four-year career and 20.9 points as a senior.

 A native of Decatur, Illinois, Phillips later moved to Holcomb, Mississippi.